sthancock/gls_planner/README.md

     --deadtime DEADTIME  Pixel deadtime in ns Default 2 ns --maxProb MAXPROB    Maximum acceptable probability of missing a photon as a fraction Default 0.02

-It outputs the mean number of photons expected within the dead-time, the probability that two or more will arrive within this time and the number of pixels needed to keep the probability of missing a photon less than maxProb.
+It outputs the mean number of photons expected within the dead-time, the probability that two or more will arrive within this time (which is the probability of missing photons for a single-element detector) and the number of pixels needed to keep the probability of missing a photon less than maxProb.

 ## A note on input parameters